infominer33/github-discussions/_posts/2023-05-25-issue-credential-trust-establishment-8.md

 ---
-title: "User can backup and restore Wallet (KMM)"
+title: "context examples in spec have not been updated to reflect did core."
 date: 2023-05-25 22:58:54 +0000
-author: urosmrvic-iohk
+author: OR13
 excerpt: >
   Accidental close; re-opened in case any questions.
 categories: decentralized-identity